Infertility & Reproductive Autonomy

 You can help change who is able to access fertility treatment and if/when insurance coverage is offered to those struggling with infertility, which are both life-changing!

 To put it simply, infertility is not political, it does not discriminate, it affects healthy human beings and it can damage dreams, impair hope and cause faith to falter.

 Infertility is a battle that we all can take part in defeating.

 4. Change Your Story

 The dream of becoming a parent becomes battered, with the possibility of being lost forever.
 Friendships and other relationships are affected, due to the challenges of being with others who already have children or those who simply don't understand what we're going through.

 The emotional pain of feeling unsuccessful at fulfilling the biological instinct to become a parent is intense.
 How we spend our time and money is affected.
 Vacations, career advancement, moves and other milestones are deferred as medical appointments, treatment cycles and paying for treatment take precedence.

 There is also a loss of reproductive autonomy when we aren't able to depend on our own bodies to function the way we expect them to.

 Help us make sure that no one has to end their story before they’re ready to.
 Help us tell our legislators that infertility deserves to be treated as a disease, with appropriate access to fertility care.
-Because our families matter.
+Because our families and our dreams matter.

-Register now to join us for RESOLVE's Advocacy Day on May 18, 2022 to encourage members of Congress to prioritize family-building legislation, research and funding.
-Your voice and your story are powerful, and when joined with the voices of others, cannot be ignored.
+Register now and join us for RESOLVE's Advocacy Day on April 25, 2023 to encourage members of Congress to prioritize family-building legislation, research and funding.
+Your voice and story are powerful, and when joined with the voices of others, cannot be ignored.